ariebovenberg/whenever/docs/overview.rst

 according to industry standard RFC 5545 and other modern datetime libraries.
 This means:

-- Units are added from largest (year) to smallest (nanosecond), truncating and/or wrapping at each step.
+- Units are handled from largest (year) to smallest (nanosecond), truncating and/or wrapping at each step.
-- Precise time units (hours, minutes, and seconds) account for DST changes, but calendar units (days, months, years) do not.
+- Adding or subtracting calendar units (months, days) keeps the local time of day the same across DST changes.
-  This is because you'd expect that rescheduling a 10am appointment "a day later" will still be at 10am, even after DST changes.
+  This is because you'd expect that rescheduling a 10am appointment "a day later" will still be at 10am, regardless of a DST change overnight.
+- Precise time units (hours, minutes, and seconds) account for DST changes.

 .. seealso::